 The flow of a home is greatly influenced by the layout of the flooring.
 Successful floor transitions from one room to the next are essential to creating a smooth, seamless floor design.
 Between two tiled rooms, transitions are especially important, not only for design, but also for ensuring that the tiles are protected from damage.
 The good news is, with the variety of transitions available, you do not have to sacrifice style for function.

 One common and inexpensive option for transitioning between tiled rooms is a transition strip.
-A transition strip is a thin section of wood or vinyl that fit between two sections of flooring to create a threshold.
+A transition strip is a thin section of wood or vinyl that fits between two sections of flooring to create a threshold.
 Though there are several types of transition strips designed to suit a variety of flooring combinations, most strips include a hook that fits beneath the floor and a lip that curves over the floor to create a clean edge.

 If the tile in each room is different, create a visual transition by employing a color blocking technique.
-To create a basic color block, lay a row of smaller, horizontal tiles in a distinct color at the joint between the two rooms.
-One approach is to select a transitional color; if the tiles in each room are different shades of the same color, select a transition tile that is a hue between each tile color for a seamless transition from room to room.
+To create a basic color block, lay a row of relatively small, horizontal tiles in a distinct color at the joint between the two rooms.
+One approach is to select a transitional color: If the tiles in each room are different shades of the same color, select a transition tile that is a hue between each tile color for a seamless transition from room to room.

-Use a tile pattern to signify a transition from one room to another; tile patterns are especially effective if the tiles in each room are matching or similar in color and style.
+Use a tile pattern to signify a transition from one room to another.
+Tile patterns are especially effective if the tiles in each room are matching or similar in color and style.
 One option is to create a threshold using leftover pieces of matching tile.
 Cut small triangles from larger sections of matching tile and lay the triangles in an alternating pattern so that they create a simple threshold between spaces.